infinit/elle/readme.md

 cd elle/_build/osx
 ./drake //build -j 2 # Build all libraries using 2 jobs.
 ```

-> *Note:* If you don't want Drake dependencies to be installed on your system, you should consider using [virtualenv](https://virtualenv.pypa.io/en/stable/installation).

 Because Elle has been designed to be modular, you can build specific parts of Elle by running `./drake //<module>/build`: